 Vice President, Animal Health

 Dr. Van Bonn is a past president of the International Association for Aquatic Animal Medicine.
 He is a founding member of the American Association of Human Animal Bond Veterinarians and a past invited member of the World Aquatic Veterinary Medicine Association’s Ethics and Governance Committee.
-He has authored numerous scientific articles and abstracts as well as contributed chapters to several books throughout his career.
+He has authored numerous scientific articles and abstracts, and contributed chapters to several books throughout his career.
 His most recently published paper in the journal Science analyzes the effects of algal neurotoxins on the spacial memory of sea lions.
-Dr. Van Bonn has adjunct assistant clinical professor status at the University of Illinois, College of Veterinary Medicine.
-A Midwest native, Dr. Van Bonn graduated with a Doctor of Veterinary Medicine from the College of Veterinary Medicine at Michigan State University, a position that provides him access to the High Performance Computing Center, which will aid Shedd Aquarium’s analysis of microbiome data.
+Dr. Van Bonn has adjunct assistant clinical professor status at the University of Illinois College of Veterinary Medicine, as well as an adjunct faculty appointment at Michigan State University, a position that provides him access to the High Performance Computing Center, which will aid Shedd Aquarium’s analysis of microbiome data.